Support police officers who stand up and speak out…

-Travis then compared statistics—but the media has completely ignored what Travis said about law enforcement shooting unarmed whites.
-Not one news article has mentioned that side of Travis’ comparison.
-Not one.
-(If you find one, please tell us!)
+Travis then compared statistics involving “whites” and “African-Americans,” the terms the FBI uses in their data.
+But the media completely ignored what Travis said about law enforcement shooting whites.
+Not one news article has mentioned that side of Travis’ comparison—not one (If you find one, please tell us!).

 Travis then said, “And by the way, if we [the police] are shooting people based on behavior and not on race, that number should be even” (-15:39).

 Travis explained that according to the Washington Post Police Shooting Database, which lists all the “unarmed” suspects shot by police, African-Americans are shot at a lower rate (2%), than whites (3%).
 This flatly challenges the myth of systematic racism.

 Travis then said, “All the research says—including Roland Fryer, an African American Harvard professor, Heather MacDonald, and the National Academy of Sciences—all of their research says we are shooting African-Americans about 24% less than we probably ought to be, based on the crimes being committed.
 This isn’t Travis talking.
 The research is sound but nobody’s watching it.
 They’re just looking at memes and losing their minds.”

 The Research The Media Wants You to Ignore…

 Fortunately, in reality, the shootings are much less as Travis pointed out.
 Travis had the courage to speak out against the myth of systematic racism—and cited research to back up his claim.
 But it didn’t take long for the media to turn what should have been a positive message into a personal attack.